Renderers define how to visually represent each feature in one of the following layer types:

 The renderer type.

-Creates a new instance of this class and initializes it with values from a JSON object generated from a product in the ArcGIS platform.more details
+Creates a new instance of this class and initializes it with values from a JSON object generated from an ArcGIS product.more details

 Converts an instance of this class to its ArcGIS portal JSON representation.more details

-Creates a new instance of this class and initializes it with values from a JSON object generated from a product in the ArcGIS platform.
+Creates a new instance of this class and initializes it with values from a JSON object generated from an ArcGIS product.
 The object passed into the input

 jsonparameter often comes from a response to a query operation in the REST API or a toJSON() method from another ArcGIS product.
 See the Using fromJSON() topic in the Guide for details and examples of when and how to use this function.Parameter:json Object